 - always wearing condoms during sex

-- being mindful of the number of sexual partners you have
+- being mindful of the number of sexual partners

-- getting vaccinated against hepatitis A and B and human papillomavirus
+- getting vaccinated against hepatitis A and B and

 Your doctor may also ask questions about your use of tobacco, alcohol, and drugs, as well as your mental health.
-Substance abuse and mental health issues affect men who have sex with men more frequently than other men, according to the CDC.
+Substance abuse and mental health issues affect men who have sex with men more frequently than other men, according to the

 It’s likely that your doctor will ask about your sexual history.
 It’s important that you’re honest with your doctor about your previous sexual partners and experiences.